-Notes:
+Notes

-Secondary tax on companies:
+Secondary tax on companies (STC)

-Secondary tax on companies (STC) was payable by a company on net dividends declared during the company's dividend cycle, the last cycle of which ended on 31 March 2012.
-The STC credits of such a company can be used until 31 March 2015 to ensure that the after-tax profits of a company that were distributed to shareholders, and that were subject to STC, are not also subjected to dividends tax when distributed to shareholders.
+STC was payable by a company on net dividends declared during the company's dividend cycle, of which the last cycle ended on 31 March 2012.
+The STC credits of such a company could be used until 31 March 2015 to ensure that the after-tax profits of a company that were distributed to shareholders, and that were subject to STC, were not also subjected to dividends tax when distributed to shareholders.